Merkoba/Hue/README.md

 >The title for the default tv.

 "default_tv_type"
->The type of the default_tv_source, either "url", "youtube", "twitch", "soundcloud" or "iframe".
+>The type of the default_tv_source, either "video", "youtube", "twitch", "soundcloud" or "iframe".

 "default_radio_source"
 >The default radio url used for new rooms or when "/radio default" is issued.

 "default_radio_title"
 >The title for the default radio.
 This is what is shown in "Now Playing" on top.
-If radio source is of type "radio", the title will dynamically change to current playing song if the Icecast radio source is configured correctly.
+If radio source is of type "audio", the title will dynamically change to current playing song if the Icecast radio source is configured correctly.

 "default_radio_type"
->The type of the default_radio_source, either "radio", "youtube" or "soundcloud".
+>The type of the default_radio_source, either "audio", "youtube" or "soundcloud".

 "default_profile_image_url"
 >The location of the default profile image.